Arm pain is often related to a poor setup at the computer; a repetitive strain injury is in the making.

 But just look at her mouse arm.

-Don't go for that op, granny, and don't even go to the chiropractor; first tell you son to please come and fetch the laptop and replace it with a real computer.
+Do not go for that operation, Granny, and don't even go to the chiropractor; first tell you son to please come and fetch the laptop and replace it with a real computer.
 You must be able to raise and lower the keyboard and screen independently.
 There's a fair chance that alone will fix the tingling in your arms and hands.

 Is it bilateral; in both arms?
 Then you do need to see your chiropractor, particularly if it's in all the fingers except the pinkie.
 You might well also be getting carpal tunnel syndrome.

 I'm sure you've learned by now that emails are delivered on Sundays; public holidays too.

 Can you see Granny's second mistake?

 Tingling in arms and hands is by far the most read page at Bernard Preston's chiropractic and better health site; these symptoms often accompany arm pain.

 Musicians have to be very conscious of posture; they also have to keep moving.
 That's why they sway and bob in what I naively used to think was ostentatiousness.
 Not so; the alternative is aching deep upper back pain and tingling in arms and hands.

 Never go for a carpal tunnel operation if the tingling includes the pinkie.
 Classically it should go right through the median nerve distribution, from the thumb to the ring finger.